 DAY TWO: Depoe Bay, Seal Rock, Newport, Beachside State Park, Yachats

 We headed down the coast and stopped at Depoe Bay, Seal Rock, and ultimately Newport, where we saw sea lions (which were the best things ever).
-Newport Dinner had great lunch options.
 Then we went to the Heceta Head Lighthouse and Devils Punchbowl.

 Oh my wow.
 A must stop for sunset.

-We camped at Beachside State Park, which was quiet, pretty and had hookups.
-After setting up camp (which with a campervan is easy), we went to Yachats (pronounced ya-hots).
+We camped at Beachside State Park, which was quiet, pretty, and had hookups.
+After setting up camp (which with a camper van is easy peasy), we went to Yachats (pronounced ya-hots).
 Oh my wow.
 So pretty; this is a must stop destination for sunset.

 DAY THREE: ATVs in Winchester Bay, Susan Creek Campground